 To this end, the University takes seriously any reports of sexual misconduct, including sexual harassment, sexual assault, and any other form of interpersonal violence, including stalking, domestic violence, and dating violence.
-This commitment is reflected in the Sexual Misconduct and Interpersonal Violence Policy, located in the DePauw Student Handbook, and in the Employee Title IX Policy in the Employee Guide as well.
-As a community, we seek to keep all students, faculty, and staff informed of the resources available to them to help educate, prevent, report, and respond to incidents of sexual misconduct while promoting the expectation of our community that sexual respect and wellness are central.
+This commitment is reflected in the Sexual Misconduct and Interpersonal Violence Policy, of the DePauw Student Handbook and the Employee Title IX Policy in the Employee Guide.
+As a community, we seek to keep all students, and employees informed of the resources available to them to help educate, prevent, report, and respond to incidents of sexual misconduct while promoting the importance of sexual respect and wellness.

 The Role of Title IX:

 Title IX of the Education Amendments of 1972 (Title IX) is a federal law which prohibits discrimination based on sex in any education program or activities that receive federal funding.
 In its early history in American colleges and universities, Title IX was used to create equity in academic, co-curricular, and extracurricular programs such as athletics.
 Subsequent court cases and regulatory interpretations have recognized that sexual harassment and sexual violence are also forms of sex-based discrimination prohibited by Title IX.